mediacowboy/servers/fry/README.md

-Used to host a personal MiceCraft Server and plugings
+Will be used to host a personal MiceCraft Server and plugings